eduardojvieira/website/src/data/post/mechanical-design-for-industrial-automation.md

 - **Control tolerances tightly** in areas critical to sensor performance

 **Practical Example**:
 For a medical device assembly process, I replaced a traditional V-groove component guide with a precision linear rail system and tooling plate with dowel-pin locating features.
-This reduced position variability from ±0.5mm to ±0.05mm, enabling reliable vision system inspections that were previously impossible.
+This reduced position variability, enabling reliable vision system inspections that were previously impossible.

 ### 2. Account for Sensor Requirements Early in Design